 As summer fades into fall, all dock owners get busy making preparations for the winter.
 Floating docks are an enjoyable addition to most lakefront houses, but if you live in places where temperatures cross sub-zero, you run the risk of ice damage.
-It can be stressful to think about the risks of ice on your dock, but with a few quick hacks and maintenance tips, you don’t have to worry at all!
+It can be stressful to think about the risks of ice on your dock, but with a few quick hacks and maintenance tips, you don’t have

 Read on to learn more about preparing your floating dock for the winter season and tips to maintain your dock throughout the year.